fbpx

 Let’s take some examples.

-In certain some towns near Javea there’s a maximum reduction of €200 per year for 3 years, in others there’s a 50% reduction with no limit for 3 years, and in others there’s a 25% reduction for up to 6 years.
+In some towns near Javea (where MiSolar is based) there’s a maximum reduction of €200 per year for 3 years.
+In others there’s a 50% reduction with no limit for 3 years.
+In others there’s a 25% reduction for up to 6 years.

 We created a list of the tax reductions available in the 41 towns where MiSolar installs solar panels in the region surrounding Javea.

-The list includes towns like Denia, Teulada-Moraira, Benissa, Calpe, Benidorm, Altea, Pego, Oliva and more.
+These are towns such as Denia, Teulada-Moraira, Benissa, Calpe, Benidorm, Altea, Pego, Oliva and more.

 Click below to get a result in the next 2-3 minutes.